 In seeking to understand the extent to which Corsican has been commodified in the drinks industry, we have also been guided by the research undertaken by Thurlow and Aiello (2007), who devised a typology for airline tailfins.
 The question we are seeking to answer here is the extent to which the Corsican language has become a semiotic resource within the Corsican drinks industry.
+As Cavanaugh and Shankar (2014: 52) contend, ‘capitalist producers use regional identities and aspects of heritage to construct and marker cultural productions they hope will be construed as “authentic” in regional and global markets, and we aim here to gauge the significance of Corsican as a minoritised language in its use in marketing.
 Moreover, we aim to discern the symbolic capital enjoyed by the Corsican language in relation to other resources deployed on product labelling.
 Although we do not propose here a hierarchy of these resources – of which the Corsican language is one element – we seek to comment on the relative value attributed to symbols, images, and the regional language by virtue of their presence (and/or absence) on bottles of wine, soft drinks, and cans of beer.

 2. The Drinks Corpus – Soft Drinks

 Within this sub-corpus of soft drinks, we examine the labelling of two carbonated drinks, and three brands of mineral water.
 Different approaches to the use of Corsican, as well as icons related to the island, are attested within this small corpus, and here we sketch out the ways in which the regional language is deployed, often in relation to images which resonate locally.
 We investigate the labels for Corsica-Cola, the island’s version of the popular soft drink, which discuss briefly elsewhere (Blackwood 2014) and a lemonade, Limunata Carina, both of which are produced by the Pietra brewery.
-Both drinks are named in Corsican, although the potential consumer of Limunata Carina needs a greater understanding of Corsican; whereas the Corsican used for Corsica-Cola does not require a particularly wide knowledge of the regional language, Limunata Carina is distinct from a putative French-language translation of its name (which might be something akin to ‘Jolie Limonade’ meaning rather prosaically ‘nice lemonade’).
+Both drinks are named in Corsican, although the potential consumer of Limunata Carina needs a greater understanding of Corsican.
+Whereas the Corsican used for Corsica-Cola does not require a particularly wide knowledge of the regional language, Limunata Carina is distinct from a putative French-language translation of its name (which might be something akin to ‘Jolie Limonade’ meaning rather prosaically ‘nice lemonade’).
 As on the French mainland, bottled water is an important industry, and in addition to international brands, such as Evian, Vittel, and Perrier, there are several local products, of which we will consider three in this sub-corpus.
 Arguably the most well-known brand is the still water bottled by St Georges, based 16 miles (25km) south of the island’s administrative capital, Ajaccio.
 A newer brand than St Georges, Zilia is named after the village in which the water is sourced, almost 100 miles (150km) north of Ajaccio.
 Orezza is the most widely sold brand of local sparkling water, which is treated and bottled at its source in the village of Rapaghju, 80 miles (128km) north-east of Ajaccio.
 The first commercial bottling of the water began in 1856, and eventually ceased in 1995, only to be revived in 2000.
-The spring is owned by the regional council of the département Haute-Corse, but is currently leased to the company Société Nouvelle d'Exploitation des Eaux Minérales d'Orezza until 2016.
+The spring is owned by the regional council of the département Haute-Corse, but was initially leased to the company Société Nouvelle d'Exploitation des Eaux Minérales d'Orezza until 2018, and is under discussion in 2019.

 2.1.
 (Almost) Duplicating Translations